-The normal work week for a full-time hourly employee is 40 hours, worked in five (5) eight-hour shifts within a calendar week.
+The normal work week for a full-time hourly employee is 40 hours (see page 8 for employee classifications), worked in five (5) eight-hour shifts within a calendar week.
 Because of the varying nature of services offered, work schedules may vary from department to department.
 Shift assignments, hours and days of work, holidays, vacations, lunch periods, and break periods are scheduled by the supervisor to provide necessary coverage of the work area.
 It may be necessary to change work schedules from time to time to meet departmental needs.